Ensure your online account is up to date in case of postal disruption. Update your account here.

 Requesting Roadside Assistance

-Member can request roadside assistance 24 hours a day 7 days a week online at atlantic.caa.ca/roadside, on the CAA app, or by calling 1-800-222-4357 (1-800-CAA-HELP).
+Member can request roadside assistance online atlantic.caa.ca/roadside , on the CAA app, or by calling 1-800-222-4357 (1-800-CAA-HELP) or *222 from a mobile device.

 Roadside Assistance Services